raadshaikh/GAMPixPy/README.md

 ### on S3DF

 If you are a SLAC collaborator, you may have access to [S3DF](s3df.slac.stanford.edu).
-In this case, getting up and running with GAMPixPy is extremely simple:
+In this case, getting up and running with GAMPixPy on a GPU is extremely simple:

 #### Terminal Interface